SCOPE OF THIS CHAPTER

 - Undertake assessment addressing needs and risk for the child (similar to adults, see assessment of needs and assessment of risk), the family, the social situation of the family and young person, and child protection issues.

-For all children and young people, advise carers to remove all means of self-harm, including medication, before the child or young person goes home.
+For all children and young people, advise carers to ensure all medication is securely stored, preventing easy access to medication, before the child or young person goes home.

 Any child or young person who refuses admission should be discussed with a senior Paediatrician and, if necessary, their management discussed with the on-call Child and Adolescent Psychiatrist.